-The Fuego y Agua 50K trail race is a loop course involving the first 50km of the 100km course.
-The terrain includes dirt trail , , sandy beach, paved road, technical single track trail, a chaotic web of Ometepe trees, disappearing trail and deep mud - a runner favorite since 2008.
-The 50K finish is also the halfway point for 100K runners.
-The course includes the Volcan Maderas climb and uses 6 Aid Stations
+The 50KM ULTRA TRAIL is a loop course involving the first half of the 100km course.
+The terrain includes dirt trail , sandy beach, paved road, very technical single track trail, a chaotic web of Ometepe trees, disappearing trail and mud.
+The 50KM finish is the halfway point for 100KM runners.
+The course includes two ascents of Volcan Concepcion! **a 2+ liter (minimum) Hydration Pack is REQUIRED

 - The Volcano Aid Stations have experienced guides working the course to ensure safety.

 Things to Know

 - CUPS ARE NOT PROVIDED on the race course! **Runners must BRING THEIR OWN water container to fill.

-- If a runner should require hospitalization he or she should provide their own international travel/health insurance in order to cover the fees.
-We strongly recommend each racer to issue an international insurance in their country of origin before traveling abroad.
+- If a runner should require hospitalization he or she must provide their own international travel/health insurance in order to cover the fees. **We strongly recommend each racer to issue an international insurance in their country of origin before traveling abroad.